 • Presentation Time: Saturday, November 8, 2025, 10:00 A.M.-6:35 P.M. (local time)

-• Official Poster: Available on Junsai Bio's official website starting November 7
+• Official Poster: Available on Juncell Therapeutics' official websitestarting November 7

-Based on Junsai Bio's independently developed DeepTIL™ technology platform, its innovative segmented process achieves key technological innovations.
-Tumor tissue is obtained during the patient's initial surgery to pre-process and preserve TIL seed cells.
-Upon recurrence, the cells are rapidly thawed, expanded, and infused—shortening waiting time while retaining highly active tumor-killing cells.
+Leveraging Juncell Therapeutics' independently developed DeepTIL™ technology platform, its innovative time-segmented process has achieved key technological breakthroughs.
+Tumor tissue is obtained from patients during initial surgery to pre-manufacture and preserve TIL seed cells.
+Upon recurrence, the cells are rapidly resuscitated, cultured, and infused—shortening waiting time while retaining highly active killer cells.

-Conventional IL-2-dependent TIL therapy for glioblastoma has certain limitations: on one hand, it is difficult to culture clinical-grade TIL cells from "cold tumors"; on the other hand, IL-2 injection may increase the risk of severe adverse events such as cerebral edema and intracerebral hemorrhage.
+Conventional IL-2-dependent TIL therapy for glioblastoma has certain limitations: on one hand, it is quite challenging to cultivate clinical-grade TIL cells from cold tumors; on the other hand, IL-2 injection may increase the risk of severe adverse reactions such as cerebral edema and cerebral hemorrhage.

-Junsai's GC101 innovative TIL therapy eliminates the need for lymphodepleting preconditioning and IL-2 injection.
-It can autonomously cross the blood-brain barrier after intravenous infusion to precisely target and kill tumors, offering the advantages of rapid onset, long-lasting efficacy, and minimal side effects.
-This breakthrough in glioblastoma treatment follows significant progress of GC101 in other cancer types including pancreatic cancer, melanoma, lung cancer, and gynecological tumors (click to review case reports), and is expected to completely transform the treatment paradigm for glioblastoma.
+Juncell's innovative GC101 TIL therapy eliminates the need for high intensity lymphodepletion or the use of IL-2 injections.
+It can independently cross the blood-brain barrier after intravenous infusion to precisely kill tumors, offering the advantages of rapid onset, long-lasting efficacy, and mild side effects.
+This breakthrough in glioblastoma treatment represents another significant advancement of GC101 following its success in pancreatic cancer, melanoma, lung cancer, gynecologic cancers, and other cancer types, which is expected to completely reshape the treatment landscape for glioblastoma.

 In early 2023, Mr. W was diagnosed with glioblastoma (IDH wild-type, WHO grade IV, EGFR-amplified)—one of the most malignant and treatment-refractory subtypes of glioblastoma.
 At the moment of diagnosis, an invisible hand pressed the countdown on his life.